AdrianLopezIglesias/jemersoft-challenge/readme.md

 # Testing
-All basics are tested (1 coffee, 2 coffees and 3 coffees)
+All basics case scenarios are tested (1 coffee, 2 coffees and 3 coffees) But an extensive testing for multiple combinations is still pending.